textadventures/squiffy/sections-passages.md

 title: Sections and Passages
 ---

-We can write Hello World with no markup at all:
+You can write Hello World with no markup at all:

     Hello, World!